runners4tme/hapibook/chapter-4.md

 }
 ```

+We need only need to know the id of the destination that we want to delete to get this done, so we start by creating an async function, then we create a variable call id passed through url parameters.
+Now we can use the findOneAndRemove method to delete it.
+We response we the destination delete and appropriate code for this operation.

 Lastly we need to find all the destinations.
+Add the following code for finding all the destinations.

 ```js
 module.exports.showDestinations = async (request, helper) => {